juxtapos/Rain/README.md

 in the project root folder.

+Getting around:

+Call the example page using http://localhost:1337/modules/app/index.html to see a few web components being aggregated on a single page. 'app' is a web component itself.
+You can of course call the each of the embedded web components individually: http://localhost:1337/modules/weather/main.html or http://localhost:1337/modules/scrollabletable/main.html.
+Check the view template source files to get an idea how things work.
+The mapping between elements and web components is currently resided in the server config (which breaks decoupling).
+You can easily add web components by yourself by simply adding new entries in the config.

 PLEASE NOTE:

 * Currently, you do need a symlink from ./htdocs/instances to the instances folder! [don't think it's true anymore...?]